BingqingShan/SI507-HW6/README.md

 <button onclick=handleClick() id="wow-button">Wow</button>
 ```

+So there is a function called handleClick() added to the button tag which will only run once the button is clicked.
+The function is written in javascript to describe the exact action that will happen.
+Here the function will call out an alert function which pops up a text box saying "hello".

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**
+I added the button at the bottom of the page.

 ### The next few questions address the `jquerylib_submit_example.html` file.